curblr/curblr-spec/Rule.md

 ```

 ### Resident parking
-Defines a `restriction` to allow people with a Zone 4 Resident Parking Permit to park.
+Defines a `regulation` to allow people with a Zone 4 Resident Parking Permit to park.
 Implies no parking for any other users.
 Standing and loading may or may not be permitted.
 ```json
 {
   "rule": {